 Mental Health support in Higher Education

-The Children, Young People and Education Committee is holding an inquiry into Mental Health support in Higher Education.
+The Children, Young People and Education Committee held an inquiry into Mental Health support in Higher Education.

 Background to the inquiry

 The issue of mental health in higher education was raised by a number of stakeholders as part of the Committee’s consultation on priorities for the Sixth Senedd.
 It was also an issue considered as part of the Committee’s scrutiny of the Tertiary Education and Research (Wales) Bill, and the Committee indicated their intention to revisit the issue.
 At its meeting on 29 March 2022, the Committee agreed to do an inquiry looking at the effectiveness of support for students’ mental health and wellbeing; as well as the ongoing impacts of the pandemic and changes to teaching and learning practices.

 Terms of Reference

 Extent of need

 >>>The current situation with regard to the mental health of students in higher education, and any particular challenges they face with their mental health and ability to access support.